Are you good at math? You can then become an electrical engineer

-The field of engineering is vast.
+The field of engineering is indeed vast.
 Some sample majors in engineering offered by universities are electrical, chemical, aeronautical, mechanical, and industrial.

 In electrical engineering, the study of electricity and electromagnetism are the primary focus.
 For instance, engineers may be responsible to build power systems, radar, or cell phone systems.